 A forensic anthropologist finds her new project a bit too familiar

 Lacy picked up the light green assignment page.
 She shook her head wondering why everyone thought the month of March had to include green in everything from napkins in the cafeteria to her assignment logs.

 Her station must have been too cluttered to encourage any additional greenness.
-She smiled.
-Clutter had its purpose.
+Her lips spread to a smile, “Clutter had its purpose.”

-The DNA and other markers revealed the woman to be in her mid to late twenties and could be either American Indian or like herself Mexican with Mestizo thrown in.
+Other markers revealed the woman to be in her mid to late twenties and could be either American Indian or like herself Mexican with Mestizo thrown in.

-The next night she came in early to get a good jump on the assignment.
+The next night she arrived early to get a good jump on the assignment.
 The day crew wished her a happy St. Patrick's Day and wondered how she liked working the night shift on this illustrious green party night.
 Lacy smiled and thought someone had to do their job while they partied.

 Lacy rubbed the clay from her hands and turned to the sink to wash.
-After scrubbing the mortar from her nails she rinsed her hands and pulled a towel to dry them.
+After scrubbing the mortar from her nails, she rinsed her hands and pulled a towel to dry them.

 She glanced at the mirror above the sink.
 Her eyes froze at the reflection.
 She knew where she'd seen the woman before.
 It was staring back at her this very instant and every morning in her mirror.

 Across the room, the face so identical to hers stared back at her from its stand.
 The eyes and expression seemed to beg for her to find and tell her story.
 The likeness felt eerie, a memory of feelings she couldn't explain, thinking she had an imaginary friend long after she was old enough to know better.

 Could she have had a twin all these years and never knew it?
 Being adopted she’d wondered about her biological family, but a twin?

 Tears leaked from the corners of her eyes.
 Silently she promised the skull staring at her, to find out what happened to this woman.
 She folded the sheet with the woman’s DNA into her bag.